M1ndSmith/ASPC/README.md

 # SPC Quality AI

-AI-powered quality management system for Statistical Process Control, MSA, and Process Capability analysis.
+A quality management system for Statistical Process Control, MSA, and Process Capability analysis.

 ## What This Does